galaxyproject/training-material/news/_posts/2024-06-06-400-tutorials-milestone.md

 From its inception, the GTN has been driven by the goal of making high-quality, user-friendly tutorials available to everyone.
 The diverse range of tutorials covers topics from basic Galaxy usage to advanced bioinformatics analyses, catering to both beginners and seasoned researchers.

 This 400th tutorial represents more than just a number; it embodies the collaborative spirit and the shared pursuit of knowledge that defines the Galaxy community.
-Each tutorial is meticulously crafted by experts who not only have a deep understanding of their subject matter but also a passion for teaching and community building.
+Each tutorial was contributed by experts who not only have a deep understanding of their subject matter but also a passion for teaching and community building.

 ## Highlights of Our Tutorials

-Our tutorials span a wide array of scientific domains and technical skills (30+ topics), including:
+Our tutorials span a wide array of scientific domains and technical skills (30+ topics), including but not limited to:

 - **Genomics**: Explore the fundamentals of sequence analysis, variant calling, and genome assembly.
 - **Proteomics**: Dive into protein identification, quantification, and functional analysis.